 From Pilot to Professional Client

 SFE has mainly used underwater drones to survey geology and results from probe drilling and reservoir blasts at 75 meters depth at Nykjevatnet in Sogn og Fjordane.
-The planned completion of a fully operational hydropower plant is by summer of 2020.
+The planned completion of a fully operational hydropower plant is by the summer of 2020.

 3D Photogrammetry from underwater video